ThatGeoGuy/ENGO500/_posts/2014-04-02-using-lass-store-layout-creator.markdown

 title: Using LASS - Store Layout Creator
 author: Ben Trodd

-excerpt: The Store Layout Creator page made up a significant portion of the front-end software development effort.
-There was a need to create a system by which the user can create a digital representation of a physical space.
-The format chosen was one that resembles inventory plans that are used in large stores to organize products.
-Efforts were made to build a system that can be altered dynamically in order to create an accurate and up to date model.
-In this post, we teach you how to use the system to build a model of your store within the LASS system.
+excerpt: In this post, we teach you how to use the system to build a model of your store within the LASS system.

 ---
 # Using LASS: Store Layout Creator
 <p class='blog-post-meta'>{{ page.date | date: "%Y-%m-%d" }} by {{ page.author }}</p>

-The Store Layout Creator page made up a significant portion of the front-end software development effort.
-There was a need to create a system by which the user can create a digital representation of a physical space.
-The format chosen was one that resembles inventory plans that are used in large stores to organize products.
-Efforts were made to build a system that can be altered dynamically in order to create an accurate and up to date model.
+In this post, we teach you how to use the system to build a model of your store within the LASS system.

 ## Store Layout Creator